Sindhis in India: Sindhi Sikhs

+The bond of the Sehajdhari Sindhis with Sikhism is legendary.
+Like the Sikhs of Punjab, the Sehajdhari Sikhs of Sindh also left behind their homeland and are now dispersed all over India and abroad.
+Their main pilgrimage centres are Nankana Sahib and Dera Sahib in Punjab, and Sadh Bela near Sukkur in Sindh.
+Sadh Bela is an Udasi shrine built in 1823.

 Independence of India and Partition of India

 After the Partition of India, the majority of the minority Hindus and Sikhs in Pakistan migrated to India, while the Muslim migrants from India settled down in Pakistan.
-Approximately 10 million Hindus and Sikhs migrated to India, while nearly an equal number of Muslims migrated to newly-created Pakistan from India.
+Approximately 10 million Hindus and Sikhs migrated to India, while nearly an equal number of Muslims migrated to newly created Pakistan from India.
 Hindu Sindhis were expected to stay in Sindh following the partition, as there were good relations between Hindu and Muslim Sindhis.
 At the time of partition there were 1,400,000 Hindu Sindhis, though most were concentrated in cities such as Hyderabad, Karachi, Shikarpur, and Sukkur.
 However, many Sindhi Hindus decided to leave Pakistan.

 Problems were further aggravated when incidents of violence broke out in Karachi after partition.
-According to the census of India 1951, nearly 776,000 Sindhi Hindus were forced to migrate to India to avoid conversion to Islam.
+According to the census of India 1951, nearly 776,000 Sindhi Hindus were forced to migrate to India.
 Despite this migration of Hindus, a significant Sindhi Hindu population still resides in Pakistan's Sindh province where they numbered around 2.28 million in 1998 and 4.21 million as per the 2017 census of Pakistan, while the Sindhi Hindus in India numbered 2.57 million in 2001.
 As of 2011 population was around 2.77 million out of which around 1.7 million (17 lakh) speak Sindhi and around 1 million speak Kachchhi.

-The responsibility of rehabilitating refugees was borne by their respective government.
-Refugee camps were set up for Hindu Sindhis.
+The responsibility of rehabilitating migrants was borne by their respective government.
+Camps for Migrant were set up for Hindu Sindhis.
 Many people abandoned their fixed assets and crossed newly formed borders.
-Many refugees overcame the trauma of poverty, though the loss of a homeland has had a deeper and lasting effect on their Sindhi culture.
+Many migrants overcame the trauma of poverty, though the loss of a homeland has had a deeper and lasting effect on their Sindhi culture.
 In 1967 the Government of India recognized the Sindhi language as a fifteenth official language of India in two scripts.
 In late 2004, the Sindhi diaspora vociferously opposed a Public Interest Litigation in the Supreme Court of India, which asked the Government of India to delete the word "Sindh" from the Indian National Anthem (written by Rabindranath Tagore prior to the partition) on the grounds that it infringed upon the sovereignty of Pakistan.